migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2023-12-25 Mon: This week we activated external rotation on devnet.
+Additionally, i started research on SNARKS, advantages/vulnerabilities/implementations, and how it can be integrated into the blockchain.

+---

 2023-12-18 Mon: This week, I developed a new API method for calculating sigh power without a leader.
 This feature will become relevant once leader rotation is activated.
 Furthermore, I addressed an issue related to counting the minimum block count for leader rotation, ensuring smoother functionality.

 ---